akhdanfadh/crabigator-bot/README.md

+# Crabigator Bot

+A python's version of [saraqael's ](https://github.com/saraqael-m/CrabigatorBot) Discord bot, made for the unofficial WaniKani Image Mnemonics project.
+Said project is hosted on [this](https://discord.com/invite/SbQkGUSeCM) discord server.

 ## Environment Variables

 All environment variables for the bot are stored in `config.json` as follows.
 Necessary variables are indicated by `<>`, otherwise they are used for testing.
 If you wantn to directly use the code, fill all the variables.